In the present article, we will review the logic and the characters of the Exchange web service in Exchange 2013 coexistence environment.

 A1: The Exchange web services, as the name implies, are Exchange service that implemented as: “web-based services”.
 There are a couple of Exchange web services.

-An example for Exchange web service could be:
+An example of Exchange web service could be:

 Technically speaking, each of the Exchange mail clients such as Outlook, OWA or ActiveSync considers is an “Exchange web service client” but the most “famous” client is the Outlook client.
 Outlook client heavily depends on upon the Exchange web services for the ability to create the Outlook mail profile and for providing Outlook user “standard” services such as Free\Busy time, Outlook of office, etc.